 2021: Launched London Begins at 40 lifestyle and travel website to provide information on what to do in London for both Londoners and visitors to the capital.

 2021: Launched and edited eXist : the Climate Friendly Travel Bulletin for SunX Malta.

-2021: Published (pending) Unravelling the Web, the third in the Inspector Satya Cambodian triology, following on from To Cook a Spider and Peppered Justice, as well as The Circle Line, a novel set in London and Chile at the end of the 20th Century.
+2023: Published Unravelling the Web, the third in the Inspector Satya Cambodian triology, following on from To Cook a Spider and Peppered Justice, as well as The Circle Line, a novel set in London and Chile at the end of the 20th Century.

 2023: Director of Communications for British Guild of Travel Writers (BGTW).